Mawldor/WoR-content/Gearing.md

 ### High defense content

 A bit more complicated to gear for, and a lot more gear hungry.
-This is content like GB2, High gear dungeons, High gear raid 1, Arena, GvG...
+This is content like High gear raid 1, Arena, GvG...

 The priority order still remains, but there is no longer any reason to put a cap on ATK.